superpowers/docs.superpowers-html5.com/pages/en/1_getting-started/2_setting-up-superpowers.md

 This should work on any Linux server including a Raspberry Pi.

   * Install the latest version of <a href="https://nodejs.org/" target="_blank">Node.js</a>.
-  * Download the latest Superpowers release for Linux and `unzip` it.
-You can get rid of all files at the root except the `resources/app` folder.
+  * Download [the latest release of Superpowers Core](https://github.com/superpowers/superpowers-core/releases)  and `unzip` it.
-  * Use `cd resources/app` from the root of the Superpowers folder.
-  * Run `node server start`.
+  * Run `node server start` at the root.

 By default, Superpowers will store configuration and projects files in `$XDG_DATA_HOME/Superpowers` (or `~/.local/share/Superpowers` if `$XGD_DATA_HOME` is undefined).
 You can use the `--data-path=` option to override that behavior.

 <div class="note">
-  **Until Superpowers has authentication built-in**, after launching your server for the first time, you'll need to stop it (with `Ctrl+C`) and go edit the generated `config.json` file to set a password, then start the server up again.
+  After launching your server for the first time, you'll need to stop it (with `Ctrl+C`) and go edit the generated `config.json` file to set a password, then start the server up again.
   You can also customize the ports it'll be listening on.
 </div>